 An Easy Way to Blind-Bake the Pastry - with Apples

 Another reason I love this recipe?
-The classic technique of blind-baking the pastry beforehand is cleverly replaced by simply laying out the apples and baking them before adding the filling.
+The classic technique of blind-baking the pastry beforehand isn't needed.
+Instead just lay out the apples and bake them with the pastry before adding the filling.
 It's a lazy way of blind-baking the tart first.

 The filling couldn't be simpler: just whisk the whole lot together, pour on top of the apples then bake further until the topping looks beautifully brown and custardy.

-I also love adding a good pinch of ground nutmeg either in the pastry base or in the filling - or both!
+Add a good pinch of ground nutmeg, either in the pastry base or in the filling - or both!
 Nutmeg is delicious with our best loved custard tarts I grew up with in Scotland.
 Personally, nutmeg does the toe-curling for me, giving it that je ne sais quoi to a custard tart with apples.
-If you prefer cinnamon, then use that (have you tried the Portuguese Pasteis de Nata Custard Tarts, sprinkled with cinnamon on top?).
+If you prefer cinnamon, sprinkle generously like in these Portuguese Pasteis de Nata Custard Tarts.

 One Large Apple Custard Tart, 2 Medium Tarts or 8 Tartlets